-All Riders must be holders of a valid FIM Enduro World Championship, a FIM Junior Enduro World Championship, a FIM Women's Enduro World Cup or a FIM SuperEnduro World Championship/Cup, annual or one event licence.
+All Riders must be holders of a valid FIM Enduro World Championship, a FIM Junior Enduro World Championship or a FIM SuperEnduro World Championship/Cup, annual or one event licence.

-O66.4.3 PRESTIGE, JUNIOR and WOMEN Class - entries
+066.4.3 PRESTIGE/OPEN, JUNIOR, YOUTH - entries

-All the riders (Prestige, Junior and Women) will have to pay an entry fee of 80 euros (transponder pack included) to the promoter.
-The entry fees for late entries will be 120 euros.
+All the riders (Prestige/Open, Junior, Youth) will have to pay an entry fee of 100 euros (transponder pack included) to the promoter.
+All entries must be received before 7 days prior the start of the Event.
+The entry fees for late entries will be 130 euros.

-All entries must be made in writing by an "electronic" entry form available in the site www.endurogp-registration.org.
+All entries must be made in writing by an "electronic" entry form available in the site www.superenduro.org.
 All other information relating to the riders, team, sponsor and the brand of the machine shall be completed.